 Mississippi Is Sending Its First Woman To Congress.
 Here's When Your State Did That

-Today, Mississippi became the 49th state to chose its first woman to send to Congress.
+On Wednesday, Mississippi became the 49th state to choose its first woman to send to Congress.

 The appointment of Republican Cindy Hyde-Smith as Mississippi's junior senator comes 101 years after the first woman, Montana Rep. Jeannette Rankin, went to Congress.
 Republican Gov. Phil Bryant appointed Hyde-Smith to fill the seat being vacated by Sen. Thad Cochran, who announced that he would resign as of April 1 due to poor health.

-Hyde-Smith, currently the state's Commissioner of Agriculture and Commerce, will officially take over the seat on April 2, setting a new record of 23 women in the Senate.
+Hyde-Smith, currently the state's commissioner of agriculture and commerce, will officially take over the seat on April 2, setting a new record of 23 women in the Senate.

 That will leave just one state — Vermont — that has never sent a woman to Capitol Hill.